Menu

 Pros

-Small and compact, can fit into a coat pocket and operate 1-handed.
-Rechargeable via USB with the included cable.
-Designed to be selfie-ready with a built-in mirror.
-Bundle with a double pack of GO film.
+Small enough to fit in a jacket pocket and easy enough to operate one-handed.
+It's rechargeable via USB with the included cable.
+It comes bundled with a double pack of Go film.

 Cons